- Design & Technology Academy

 Time Limits & Deadlines: In this class, students are preparing for success on the AP Statistics Exam which has strict time limits.
 Unless a student has an “extended time” accommodation through an IEP or 504 plan, extra time will not be given.

 Tutoring & Study Groups: Math help is available!
 Tutoring will be available several mornings (starting at 8:00 a.m.) and/or afternoons (until 5:00 p.m.) each week; students should check the whiteboard calendar in class each week for upcoming tutoring opportunities.
-In addition to getting math help from me, students can use tutoring times to work independently on assignments or extra credit, meet with study groups, do retakes/corrections, prepare for upcoming assessments, and use classroom supplies (including chromebooks and calculators).
+In addition to getting math help, students can use tutoring times to work independently on assignments or extra credit, meet with study groups, do retakes/corrections, prepare for upcoming assessments, and use classroom supplies (including chromebooks and calculators).

 Electronic Devices & Work for Other Classes: Your cell phone (and other personal electronic devices) should be silenced and put away.
 When technology is allowed/needed, we will use school chromebooks.
-You should not use electronic devices for personal activities (social media, games, etc.) during class.
+You should not use devices for personal activities (social media, watching videos, playing games, etc.) during class.
 Phone calls and texts should not be read or sent during class, even if they are to/from your family; please speak to your teacher privately if you have a special situation.
 If your phone (or other devices/items) are a distraction, they may be collected by the teacher.
 You should not work on assignments for other classes UNTIL you have finished ALL of your math work.

 Class Rules: